What Proof of Play Do I Need for Casino Cruise Comps?

 • third-party summaries instead of original documents

-If a casino cannot confidently match the document to a player profile, it is treated as unusable.
+If a casino cannot confidently match the document to a player record, it is treated as unusable.

 Why Screenshots Are Risky